ajaust/jupyterhub-doc/docs/rst/issues.rst

    -  Running servers on the supercomputer can be stopped by deleting the job with ``qdel``
    -  Local servers cannot be killed easily at the moment.
+(Local servers not available at the moment)

 #.
 There is now indication about **remaining walltime** in the Jupyter
    notebook.